matter-labs/zksync-web-era-docs/docs/reference/troubleshooting/faq.md

 At the moment, we support any Ethereum-based wallet like Metamask, BitKeep, TrustWallet or Zerion.
 You can add zkSync network to your Metamask manually by following the instructions in the [interacting with zkSync Era page](../../dev/building-on-zksync/interacting.md#connecting-to-zksync-era-on-metamask).

+## Token Listing

+We source our token information from [Coingecko](https://www.coingecko.com/en/categories/zksync-ecosystem).

+- **Adding a Token**: usually tokens are identified automatically.
+If you wish to include a logo, pricing, or other details for your token, ensure it is listed on Coingecko.
+Once listed, these details will automatically appear on Block Explorer and Bridge.
+It may take up to 24 hours for updates to be reflected.
+- **Top Tokens List**: Tokens are arranged in descending order based on liquidity.
+We do not control the order of the tokens.

 ## How do I Request Funds for Testnet?

 To access the testnet funds (Goerli ETH) you can use one of the following third party faucets: